FFmpeg/FFV1/ffv1.md

 |0000 0000 001  | 10    |
 |0000 0000 0001 | 11    |
 |0000 0000 0000 | ESC   |
+Table: Description of the coding of the Prefix of Signed Golomb Rice Codes {#tableSignedGolombRiceCodesPrefix}

 `ESC` is an ESCape Symbol to indicate that the Symbol to be stored is too large for normal storage and that an alternate storage method is used.